 - The clinically proven strategies to help these couples.

-The format will consist of narrated video presentations, organized by book chapter, each segment 15-30 minutes, augmented with:
+The format will consist of narrated video presentations, each segment 15-30 minutes, augmented with:

 - Regular Q&A opportunities with the authors

 - Short videos carefully curated from outside sources (e.g. animations of neurotransmitter function that assist with the psychoeducation process)

 - Select excerpts of video lectures by experts whose work is cited in the book, with links to the full video (e.g. Russell Barkley, PhD, on Executive Functioning)

 - Original podcasts on key concepts by the authors and Q&A chats with experts

 - Downloadable excerpts from the perennially popular book Is It You, Me, or Adult A.D.D.?, for introducing key concepts to couple clients.

 Conveniently organized by topic and sub-topic—for quick scanning and reviewing key concepts as they become particularly relevant with each client